By Kaye A. Thomas

 - American businesses are in the midst of a massive shift away from traditional pension plans to plans that pay benefits based on the size of your account balance, such as 401k plans.

-- The Social Security program is collecting less than it pays out and, in the absence of changes (tax increases, benefit reductions, or both) it is projected to lose the ability to pay full benefits in 2037.
+- The Social Security program is collecting less than it pays out and, in the absence of changes (tax increases, benefit reductions, or both) it is projected to lose the ability to pay full benefits.
+According to a September 2020 analysis, this may happen as early as 2031, a date somewhat earlier than previously anticipated due to the economic impact of the covid pandemic.

 The new reality: YOYO retirement.
 In other words, you’re on your own.
 Your financial security is going to depend on the choices you make.